calacuda/mycroft-app-launcher/README.md

    it will be easy.)
 2. Make user definable "Special Programs" (maybe by having a json text input on mycrofts website?)
+3. make a julia/python repl mode. (the user would say something like "launch julia", the skill would open an interactive julia repl, with voice control and typing, in a fully equiped terminal emulator)
 3. Add a user toggleable proxychains mode.
 (If on every app is run through proxcychains if all apps are run normally)
 4. Add more phrases for the intent parser. (recuring iterative process)